eladlevy42/MyBudget/README.md

 <!-- top part -->

-topContainer - the main big container of the top part.it borders with the picture.
+topContainer - the main big container of the top part. it borders with the picture.

 topTextContainer - the top text, both "avaliable" and the balance.